ETHSydney/Ethereum-training/solidity/README.md

 The [solidity style guide]((http://solidity.readthedocs.io/en/latest/style-guide.html#contract-and-library-names)) states contract and library names should be in CapitalizedWords style.

+See Solidity docs on [Contracts](https://solidity.readthedocs.io/en/latest/contracts.html) for more info.

 #### State Variables

 are values which are permanently stored in contract storage.